Children and Mental Health: Is it Just a Stage?

 Mohawk Valley Psychiatric Center in Utica provides mental health services to children at Pinefield Children and Youth Services, an inpatient unit for children 5 to 17 years of age, said James Plastiras, director of public information with the New York State Office of Mental Health.

-“Receiving appropriate mental health treatment through community-based providers should be considered before the more intensive inpatient unit,” he added.
+“Receiving appropriate treatment through community-based providers should be considered before the more intensive inpatient unit,” he added.

 In an emergency, children are admitted to Pinefield via the emergency department of a hospital, he explained.